mozilla/addon-sdk/static-files/md/dev-guide/cfx-tool.md

     -r, --use-server             use development server

     -f LOGFILE, --logfile=LOGFILE
+                                 log console output to file.
+This is an internal option and may be removed in future: developers are advised to use shell
-                                 log console output to file
+                                 redirection to log console output.

 Package creation/run options:

-    -p PKGDIR, --pkgdir=PKGDIR   package dir containing the package.json; default is the current dir
+    -p PKGDIR, --pkgdir=PKGDIR   package dir containing the package.json;
+                                 default is the current dir

     -t TEMPLATEDIR, --templatedir=TEMPLATEDIR
                                  XULRunner application extension template